JimmyTheAsian/Week-2-Sequencing-Technologies-and-Public-Databases/sangerscript.txt

 # Extract the primary sequence (raw base calls from the chromatogram)
 raw_sequence <- primarySeq(sanger_seq)

-# Step 2: Save the Sequence as FASTA
+# Save the raw sequence as a FASTA file for BLAST
 cat("Saving raw sequence to FASTA...\n")
 writeXStringSet(DNAStringSet(raw_sequence), "raw_sequence.fasta")

-# Step 3: BLAST Against the Vector
+# Step 2: BLAST Against the Vector
 cat("Performing BLAST alignment against vector...\n")

 # Create a BLAST database for the vector